 TLP’s have been shown to be susceptible to nonlinear high frequency forces from large steep waves that excite the natural frequency responses in pitch and roll.
 The response to these forces has been termed “ringing”, because of its short-term transient nature.
 Ringing responses have been shown to be very important in some TLP configurations, and inconsequential in others.

-See Annex A for commentary on global response high frequency TLP responses.
+See Annex A for commentary on global response to high frequency TLP responses.
 Section A.2 presents a discussion and further guidance on modeling of ringing and other high frequency force and response mechanisms.

 7.6.6.3 Dynamic Wind Forces